BiostatOmics/Coxmos/cran-comments.md

 - Function 'plot_time.list' have been updated to work with extra parameters to allow more customization.
 - Function 'checkTestTimesVSTrainTimes' updated to consider NA cases.
 - Function 'eval_Coxmos_models' updated to remove NA models cases.
-- Function 'evaluation_list_Coxmos' fixed for cox and coxSW cases: X_test colnames with 'transformIllegalChars()'.
+- Function 'evaluation_list_Coxmos' fixed for all cases with  'checkColnamesIllegalChars()'.
 - Function 'plot_pseudobeta.list' updated to work no PLS model case.
 - Functions 'getAUC_vector' and 'getAUC_from_LP_2.0' fixed for smoothROCtime_C and smoothROCtime_I.
-- Function 'getTestKM.list' and 'getTestKM' fixed for cox and coxSW cases: X_test colnames with 'transformIllegalChars()'.
+- Function 'getTestKM.list' and 'getTestKM' fixed for all cases: X_test colnames with 'checkColnamesIllegalChars()'.
 - Function 'coxSW' has been fixed in several aspects:
   - Now, AIC metric is also considered when selecting a new variable to enter or leave the old model.
   - Updated order of checking Cox models to avoid problems removing Infinity or NA values.